Fus3n/cupscript/README.md

 It includes some basic functionality like variables, loops, and some other built in functions but it is not a full language.
 I made it to learn how programming languages work and how to make a language specifically interpreted languages.

+**NOTE: This is not meant for general use its just a fun personal project but you're free to try it out or use it if you can**

 Heres an installation/run guide if you want to try it out.

 # Installation: